Notes on the indictment

 John and Steve have written good posts on the indictment against Internet Research Agency et al. handed up by the grand jury in the Special Counsel investigation yesterday.
 The government has posted the indictment here.
 My comments follow on theirs.
 I will try not to repeat their points.

 There is no substitute for reviewing the primary documents with your own eyes.
 I have embedded the indictment at the bottom of this post via Scribd.
 For some reason, the Scribd software removed it, thinking it was copyrighted material.
 Government documents are not subject to copyright as a matter of law.
-The help desk promptly has restored it at my request.
+The help desk promptly restored it at my request.
 If you don’t get anything else from these comments, I hope you will have a look at the indictment.

 As the Wall Street Journal observes in the related editorial today (behind the Journal’s paywall): “The 37-page indictment contains no evidence of collusion between Russia and the Trump campaign, but it does show a systematic effort to discredit the result of the 2016 election.
 On the evidence so far, President Trump has been the biggest victim of that effort, and he ought to be furious at Vladimir Putin.”